 All applications for an Equal Justice Works Fellowship will be judged according to the quality of the proposed project, the individual fellowship candidate, and the host organization, taking into consideration other factors such as issue area, geographic diversity and sponsor preferences.
-Sponsors typically select projects based in cities in which they have offices.
-In some cases, however, sponsors will simply indicate an interest in funding an innovative project anywhere in the country.
+Sponsors may want to support projects based in cities in which they have offices.
+In many cases, however, sponsors will simply indicate an interest in funding an innovative project anywhere in the country.
 If a sponsor expresses a particular geographic or issue area preference, Equal Justice Works will post that information here.

 Project Evaluation Criteria

 - Project is a carefully designed initiative that involves innovative, effective legal advocacy on behalf of individuals, groups or issues that are not adequately represented within the legal system.

 - Goal is to create new public interest positions.